nethical6/conversation-steganography/README.md

 **Your actual messages never leave your device unencrypted.** The messaging platform only ever sees innocent cover text.

+> [!CAUTION]
-> [!WARNING]
+> **Educational Use Only**
-> This project is strictly for educational purposes only.
-It is illegal to use this tool for malicious or unauthorized activities.
+> This project is provided for educational and research purposes.
+Engaging in any unauthorized or illegal activities is strictly prohibited.
+The creator assumes no liability for any misuse.

 > [!WARNING]
 > This is a proof of concept and still has multiple issues